-Harold was a senior director of procurement for Eli Lilly.
-His responsibilities included all procurement activities that supported Lilly’s sales and marketing efforts globally.
+Harold retired from Eli Lilly and Company as the Senior Director of Procurement.
+His responsibilities included all procurement activities that supported Lilly’s Marketing & Sales efforts globally.
 He has significant experience with all aspects of sourcing strategy development, execution, and supplier performance management.
-Additionally, his career has included work experience in manufacturing, process research and development, and supply chain management.
-He brings his supply chain experience to Crossroads Industrial Services.
+Additionally, his career included work experience in manufacturing, process research and development, and supply chain management.
+He brings his supply chain experience to support Crossroads Industrial Services and our acquisition efforts.

 Philip C. Belt, Immediate Past Chair

 With over 25 years of corporate experience in both financial and communications roles, Phil has held leadership positions at Eli Lilly and Company, Credit Suisse, VMS Biomarketing and Stericycle.